refuel-ai/autolabel/docs/guide/llms/embeddings.md

 replacing `<your-openai-key>` with your API key, which you can get from [here](https://platform.openai.com/account/api-keys).

 ### Example usage
-Here is an example of setting config to a dictionary that will use openai's `text-embedding-ada-002` model for computing text embeddings.
+Here is an example of setting config to a dictionary that will use OpenAI's `text-embedding-ada-002` model for computing text embeddings.
 Specifically, note that in the dictionary provided by the `embedding` tag, `provider` is set to `openai` and `model` is not set so it will default to `text-embedding-ada-002`.

 ```python
 config = {